Frequently Asked Questions

 What about transportation and parking?

 There is ample FREE parking available, with designated accessible parking spaces for those who need it.
 We encourage carpooling whenever possible, particularly for groups, families, friends, or units.
+You may also park at any of the Rail Park n Ride stations beginning at the Stadium location and ride the Rail to the UH West Oahu station.
+The station is a 10 minute walk from the UH West Oahu Campus.

 Is there bus service to the UH West Oʻahu campus?